About

 If you have more questions on the data or to speak with the Venture Forward team, contact us here.

-Microbusiness density is the number of microbusinesses per 100 adults in a geographic area.
+Microbusiness density is the number of microbusinesses per 100 adults in the U.S., and microbusinesses per 100 people in the U.K.

-The U.S. Microbusiness Density dataset provides aggregated results at the Core-Based Statistical Area (CBSA), County and State level.
+The U.S. Microbusiness Density dataset provides aggregated results at the city center, Core-Based Statistical Area (CBSA), county and state-level.
+The U.K. Microbusiness Density dataset provides aggregated results at the parliamentary constituency level.

 The U.S. Microbusiness Density dataset begins in August 2019.
-For business reasons our data will always be lagged by one calendar quarter.
+As a public company with a strong focus on privacy, our data is anonymized then aggregated and is published after earnings, so has a 2–3-month lag.
 For instance, Q2 data will be made available in early Q3.
-Within the dataset we present monthly microbusiness density measurements.
+Within the downloadable dataset, we present monthly microbusiness density measurements.

-No, to maintain the privacy of microbusiness owners, all data is anonymized and aggregated.
+No, to maintain the privacy of microbusiness owners, all data is anonymized and aggregated, and is not shared publicly at the ZIP-code level.

 The process of measuring microbusiness density involves synthesizing data from several sources, some of which are outside of GoDaddy’s control.
 Structural changes to source data can have an impact on the identification and classification of an active microbusiness.
 Additionally, updates to population estimates will have an impact on the Microbusiness Density measurement.